onflow/developer-grants/.github/ISSUE_TEMPLATE/grant-application.md

 ---
-name: Grant Application
+name: DO NOT USE - Grant Application
-about: Issue for a grant application submission
+about: Issue for a grant application submission.
+Do not use - we're revamping the program
 title: ''
 labels: in review
 assignees: chrisackermann